pymor/pymor/docs/source/tutorial_projection.md

 print(rom.parameters)
 ```

-Solving the ROM for a new {}`mu` would mean to build a new ROM with updated
+Solving the ROM for a new `mu` would mean to build a new ROM with updated
 system matrix and right-hand side.
 However, if we compare the timings,

 ```{code-cell}